vpelss/SNIS_Flatpak/README.md

 # WSL Installation Results

 If SNIS is not working on your distribution, you might need to install some libraries.
+Not fuse is required for AppImage only.

 Ubuntu WSL (sound does not work on WSL for me)